bazyl148/DrumKit/README.md

 # DrumKit

-A drum kit webpage built in JS
+A simple drumkit webpage built in HTML, CSS and JavaScript.
+View in browser by visiting clicking the link below https://basile-mbasha.github.io/DrumKit/

+Enjoy!